 I really like that Siteground has 3 hosting options for all types of websites.

-Or, if you have an e-commerce website or yours is very large, than the GoGeek Plan at $11.95 a month would work great for you.
+Or, if you have an e-commerce website or yours is very large, then the GoGeek Plan at $11.95 a month would work great for you.

-If you are planning on making money from a blog, then you NEED to used a self-hosted WordPress account.
+If you are planning on making money from a blog, then you NEED to use a self-hosted WordPress account.
 (WordPresss.org.)

 Honestly, if think you will EVER want to take your blog seriously, then please begin by using WordPress as your platform.
 Not Blogspot, Weebly, or Blogger.

 It is the most popular platform used online for bloggers.
 Once you have it installed, you can use Google Analytics, install your own plugins, and eventually add in advertisements or affiliates and have your own control over your website.